Polish vocabulary list for A0–A1 learners

 • Group words by topic: home, food, work, transport.

-• Use new vocabulary in simple sentences.
+• Use every new word in a short phrase.

-• Combine vocabulary with listening and exercises.
+• Combine vocabulary with audio and grammar practice.

-Common mistakes when learning Polish words
+Common mistakes when learning Polish vocabulary

 1. Learning words without context.
 It is easier to remember a word when you also learn a short example phrase.